Web-learning/Web-learning/README.md

 Welcome to [Weblearning on GitHub](https://github.com/Web-learning/)

 ## Who am I? 🤳
-I’m not an [academic](https://orcid.org/0000-0003-1895-2918), [influencer](https://weblearning.co.za/blog/), [tech bro](https://x.com/weblearning/) or weather forecaster.
-I’m an ed techie.
-A teacher who likes using technology.
+I'm not an [academic](https://orcid.org/0000-0003-1895-2918), [influencer](https://weblearning.co.za/blog/), [tech bro](https://x.com/weblearning/) or weather forecaster.
+I’m an ed techie, a teacher, who enjoys using technology to balance the scales.
 Whether you are teaching remotely, on campus or in a hybrid space.
 I think you would probably agree, there ALWAYS seems to be a digital storm brewing.

 ## My favourite projects 💡
+I have learned so much from others.
 Educators and technologists from all over the world are welcome to contribute to these projects :earth_africa:
 ### The Open Umbrella
 You can improve your online course.
 You can make this project better doing the following.
 You might ...
 * discover the project [Open Umbrella](https://weblearning.co.za/umbrella/)